Sidney-130/peep/README.md

 ## What This Builds

 Peep is not a simple transaction sender.
-It is a full transaction routing stack that understands the Solana transaction lifecycle end-to-end — from leader scheduling and TPU ingestion through block production, shred propagation, and all commitment stages — and reacts intelligently at every step.
+It is a full transaction routing stack that understands the Solana transaction lifecycle end-to-end, from leader scheduling and TPU ingestion through block production, shred propagation, and all commitment stages, and reacts intelligently at every step.

 ---